suyogduttjain/Ego-Exo4D-docs/docs/annotations/ego_pose.md

 [Download](/download) with `--parts annotations --benchmarks egopose`.
 You can also download with `--benchmarks handpose` or `--benchmarks bodypose` to filter just body or hand pose annotations.

+We have also released a [Notebook Tutorial](https://github.com/facebookresearch/Ego4d/blob/main/notebooks/egoexo/Ego-Exo4D_EgoPose_Tutorial.ipynb) covering how to undistort exocentric and egocentric video frames and visualize hand and body pose annotations.
 :::

 # EgoPose Annotations